Changissnz/selfinterest/README.md

 ## More on philosophies of self-interest #68

 Media allows for strategy from one end to deliver formulated vectors to another.
+This is exactly why the innermost essence of problems concerning one end are difficult to solve even in the most efficiently networked situations via media.
+Mathematically, this could be presented as a balancing issue with the cost-effectiveness possibly being sufficient yet degenerative over time.